Young Seh Bae

 Tournaki, N., Bae, Y. S., & Kerekes, J. (2008).
 Rekenrek: A Manipulative Used to Teach Addition and Subtraction to Students with Learning Disabilities.”
 Learning Disabilities--A Contemporary Journal, 6(2), 41-59.

-Bae, Y.S. & Dell, J. (2009, October).
-General Education Teachers' Attitudes Toward Inclusion and the Effects of In-Service Training.
-Poster presented at the Council of Exceptional Children (CEC), New York State Federation, Annual Convention 2009, Buffalo, NY
+Bae, Y.S. & Dell, J. (October, 2009).
+General Education Teachers' Attitudes toward Inclusion and the Effects of In-Service Training.
+Poster presented at the Annual Convention of the Council of Exceptional Children (CEC), New York State Federation, Buffalo, NY.

 Bae, Y.S.
-(2009, May).
+(May, 2009).
 Schema-Based Word Problem Solving for Students with Disabilities.
-Presented at the City University of New York, 2nd Annual Mathematics Connections Conference 2009, The Education Department of the College of Staten Island and The Murphy Institute, Staten Island, NY
+Paper presented at the City University of New York, 2nd Annual Mathematics Connections Conference, The Education Department of the College of Staten Island and The Murphy Institute, Staten Island, NY.

-Tournaki, N., Bae, Y. S., & Kerekes, J. (2006, November).
-Arithmetic Rack: A New Mathematics Manipulative for Students with Learning Disabilities, Presented at the Council of Exceptional Children (CEC), New York State Federation, Annual Convention 2006, Albany, NY
+Tournaki, N., Bae, Y. S., & Kerekes, J. (November, 2007).
+Arithmetic Rack: A New Mathematics Manipulative for Students with Learning Disabilities, Presented at the Council of Exceptional Children (CEC), New York State Federation, Annual Convention, Albany, NY.

 HBSE 4000: Introduction to special education